-17.3 Boys must also achieve at least Grade 5 in English and Mathematics, together with at least Grade 6 in the appropriate GCSE for the A level subject sought (some A level subjects require a higher grade than this, which is clearly set School's Sixth Form prospectus).
+17.3.
+Boys must also achieve at least Grade 5 in English Language or English Literature and Mathematics, together with at least Grade 6 in the appropriate GCSE for the A level subject sought (some A level subjects require a higher grade than this, which is clearly set School's Sixth Form prospectus).